EarthBigData/openSAR/INSTALLATION.md

 Obtain and install the free **Miniconda python** distribution.
 We prefer to work with the latest python 3 version (3.6), 64-bit distribution.

-The downlaod and installation instructions are available at:
+The download and installation instructions are available at:

 [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

-After *anaconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
+After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

     conda config --add channels conda-forge --force
     conda update --yes --all